rNuv/stripe-payments/README.md

 # Stripe Payments

 ## Description
 As SaaS and Cloud products grow, it's becoming really easy to develop new technlogies without reinventing the wheel.
 We can spin up entire E-Commerce sites through ready-to-use components and infrastructure.
 I wanted to demo the Stripe API, a payment processing service that provides easy to use web app components for anything internet payment related.
 I first tested the Stripe Checkout product, which is a pre built, hosted payment page used for quick deployment.
 I also tested payment intents for when you want to have more flexibility over the payment process and its UI.
 I tested storing customer credit card information in Stripe through unique customer ids.
 I also tested the subscription feature by mapping each customer in Stripe to a unique entry in Firebase consisting of their subscription plan data.
-I used Express for the
+I used Express for the middle API and React for the front end.

 ## Pictures
 <div align="center">